Uninett/probe-website/DOCUMENTATION.md

 - Server's hostname/address
 - WiFi driver (for MAC retrieval)
 - WiFi dongle shutdown script (see [The WiFi dongle shutdown script][])
+- Connection status script (used to show probe's connection status on the website)

 After the image has been generated, it can be burned to an SD card by doing something like: